JediSebas/ImageSafe/README.md

 ## How it works?
 You create your own account and then add images to the secret folder.
 Your pictures are encrypted so without password nobody can see it.
 I used XOR Cipher to that.
-Code is in file <a href="https://github.com/JediSebas/ImageSafe/blob/master/app/src/main/java/com/jedisebas/imagesafe/XorCipher.java">XorCipher.java</a>
+Code is in file <a target="_blank" href="https://github.com/JediSebas/ImageSafe/blob/master/app/src/main/java/com/jedisebas/imagesafe/XorCipher.java">XorCipher.java</a>

 ## How much is it?
 It's <b>free</b> and <b>without ads</b>.